 - To better understand and know of any user’s risk tolerance, investment needs, avoiding risky investments/projects, etc.

-To calculate the internal rate of return, the expected cash flows of a project must be provided and the NPV must equal to zero.
-The formula below shows how to calculate the IRR:
+Now that you know the first way on how to calculate irr, the second way is to break out all the component cash flows as you calculate each step individually, then using the resulting values as inputs for the IRR formula.
+Basically, to calculate the internal rate of return, the expected cash flows of a project must be provided and the NPV must equal to zero.
+The formula below shows how to calculate IRR:

 A company is deciding whether to purchase an equipment for $400,000.
 The equipment would only last for 3 years but it is expected to generate annual profit for $200,000.
 After the equipment reaches its end, the company plan to salvage it and expects to receive about $20,000.
 By using IRR, the company can determine whether to make use of its own cash rather than go for investment options, which should return about 10%.

 Here is how the IRR calculation looks like according to the drawn scenario above: